PritamPadhan/git_learning/README.md

 3. To go one branch name to diff branch name: git checkout <branch name>
 4. To create a new branch, command: git checkout -b <branch name>
 5. To delete a branch, command: git checkout -d <branch name>

+Merging code:
+1. To check the difference: git diff <branch name>
+2. To merging the code: git merge main